vippsas/vipps-episerver/docs/checklist.md

   - [ ] Polling
-  - Set Vipps:PollingInterval in app settings to what you're need is or remove the app setting (Default value 2000ms)
   - Set Fallback Url and Site Base Url in Commerce Manager to something that isn't correct
   - Go through the order flow and comfirm an order has been created